hydephp/develop/packages/realtime-compiler/README.md

 ## Supported Versions

 This package is not intended to be used outside the HydePHP framework.
-It thus offers no guarantees for compatibility with other versions of itself.
+It thus offers no guarantees for compatibility when used outside the HydePHP framework.

 The following table shows the supported versions of this package.